imagej/imagej.github.io/_pages/Debugging_Exercises.md

 <figure><img src="/media/E8ProfilingResults.PNG" title="Profiling Results" width="400" alt="Profiling Results" /><figcaption aria-hidden="true">Profiling Results</figcaption></figure>

-{% include expanding-box content='Which method takes more time? ""doStuff"" or ""doMoreStuff""? \|Answer - """doStuff""".
+{% include expanding-box content='Which method takes more time? ""doStuff"" or ""doMoreStuff""? \|Answer - **doStuff**.
 Exact timing will vary per computer, but in our case ""doStuff"" took 954 ms while ""doMoreStuff"" took 710 ms.' %}

 {% include expanding-box content='Are the number of invocations/function calls of both functions same ? \|Yes.
 This number will change based on the length of profiling, but in this case we see both methods were called 83,573,448 times - so the difference in timing is truly due to length of method execution.' %}